Want to see changes but don't want to change your diet? Here are 9 options for you.

 Limit your calories.
 Sure, you can keep eating what you want, just don't eat quite as much.
 You'll first have to track how much you are eating.
 Then, reduce it by 10-20%.
 Will you feel hungry?
 Yeah, you might.
 But, that's okay!
 It's okay to be hungry sometimes.
 You obviously don't want to be hungry all of the time, but most of us rarely feel hunger at all because we have food all around us.

-Go to be earlier and get more sleep.
-Many of us eat more not because we are hungry, but because we are tired and eating helps us stay away.
+Go to bed earlier and get more sleep.
+Many of us eat more not because we are hungry, but because we are tired and eating helps us stay awake.
 If you are someone who has a tendency of skipping on sleep, make this one a priority.
 Insufficient sleep is associated with increased caloric consumption, poor dietary habits, and obesity.

 Move more.
 The average person moves much less today than we did even just 20 years ago.
 Many of our jobs are sedentary.
 If we're not moving around much, we really don't require that much food.
 So, if you are going to keep eating what you're eating (and putting on weight) start moving around more so you can actually utilize the food you are eating!
 I recommend setting a timer so at the very least, you are standing up every 30 minutes.
 Moving more can be as simple as standing up more frequently from your desk or getting out for a 10 minute walk after each meal.
 It can be as elaborate as working with a trainer 5 or 6 days a week.
 Anything is better than nothing.
 Just get out and move!